Sunday, 10 May 2020

 The renovated Estadio de la Cerámica

-Unai Emery came in as manager in July 2020, taking his team to the Champions League semifinal in 2021-22 after wins against Juventus and Bayern München before Liverpool ended the dreams of glory.
-The manager headed off to Aston Villa to be replaced by Quique Setién in September 2022, who led the team to fifth place a few months later.
+Unai Emery was appointed as head coach, taking his team to the Champions League semifinal in 2021-22 after wins against Juventus and Bayern München before Liverpool ended the dreams of glory.
+The manager headed off to Aston Villa to be replaced by Quique Setién.

-By the end of 2022, a major renovation of Estadio de la Cerámica was completed, at a time when Nicolas Jackson was scoring the goals.
-Pacheta became manager in September 2023, lasting just a few months before the return of Marcelino, who led the side to fifth place in 2024-25 as Ayoze Pérez top scored.
+The major renovation of Estadio de la Cerámica was completed in 2022, at a time when Nicolas Jackson was scoring the goals.
+Pacheta became manager in September 2023, lasting just a few months before the return of Marcelino, as Ayoze Pérez top-scored.

 My visit